-1.2 TRICHLOROISOCYANURIC ACID (TCCA) AND TCCA-BASED FORMULATIONS
+1.2 TRICHLOROISOCYANURIC ACID (TCCA)

-Trichloroisocyanuric Acid (TCCA), a chlorinating agent,^a and TCCA-based formulations are often used as a sanitizer for swimming pools and hot tubs.
-Bio-Lab's TCCA-based formulation is a white solid substance manufactured at the Bio-Lab facility and available as a powder, compacted tablets, and granules (Figure 2).
-In large bodies of water, such as pools, TCCA, once dissolved, hydrolyses slowly to release hypochlorous acid (HClO),^b as shown in Figure 3, which kills bacteria, algae, and other microorganisms as intended.
-When a TCCA-based formulation instead comes in contact with a small amount of water, it can experience a chemical reaction causing heat generation [1, pp. 2-3] and the decomposition of the material.^c When a TCCA-based formulation reacts and decomposes, it produces toxic chlorine gas [2, p.
+Trichloroisocyanuric Acid (TCCA), a chlorinating agent, a is often used as a sanitizer for swimming pools and hot tubs.
+It is a white solid substance manufactured at the Bio-Lab facility and available as a powder, compacted tablets, and granules (Figure 2).
+In large bodies of water, such as pools, TCCA breaks down slowly to release hypochlorous acid (HClO), as shown in Figure 3, which kills bacteria, algae, and other microorganisms as intended.
+When TCCA instead comes in contact with a small amount of water, it can experience a chemical reaction causing heat generation [1, pp. 2-3] and the decomposition of the TCCA.
+When TCCA reacts and decomposes, it produces toxic chlorine gas [2, p.
 2622] and can produce explosive nitrogen trichloride [3, p.
 1].
-According to the U.S. Environmental Protection Agency (EPA), "Even a small amount of water splashed on [some pool] chemical[s]^d may in some cases trigger a strong reaction" [1].
+According to the U.S. Environmental Protection Agency (EPA), "Even a small amount of water splashed on the [pool] chemical may in some cases trigger a strong reaction" [1].
 Water-reactive materials may violently react, produce toxic or other hazardous gases, or evolve enough heat to cause self-ignition or ignition of nearby combustibles upon water exposure [4, pp. 400-17].
-TCCA is a Class 1 oxidizer,^e and TCCA "[r]eacts with combustible materials, ammonia salts, or foreign substances, resulting in fire" [5, pp. 49-148].
-Bio-Lab's TCCA-based formulation safety data sheet (SDS) states that a fire involving the product should be flooded with water.
+TCCA is a Class 1 oxidizer, and TCCA "[r]eacts with combustible materials, ammonia salts, or foreign substances, resulting in fire [5, pp. 49-148].
+Bio-Lab's TCCA safety data sheet (SDS) states that a fire involving TCCA should be flooded with water.

 Figure 2.
-Forms of Bio-Lab's TCCA-based formulation.
+Forms of TCCA.
 (Credit: Bio-Lab)

-^e The National Fire Protection Association (NFPA) groups oxidizers into four classes.
-The four classes of oxidizers are defined as follows: "Class 1: An oxidizer that does not moderately increase the burning rate of combustible materials"; "Class 2: An oxidizer that causes a moderate increase in the burning rate of combustible materials"; "Class 3: An oxidizer that causes a severe increase in the burning rate of combustible materials"; "Class 4: An oxidizer that cau undergo an explosive reaction due to contamination or exposure to thermal or physical shock and that causes a severe increase in the burning rate of combustible materials" [4, pp. 400-18].
+The National Fire Protection Association (NFPA) groups oxidizers into four classes.
+The four classes of oxidizers are defined as follows: "Class 1: An oxidizer that does not moderately increase the burning rate of combustible materials"; "Class 2: An oxidizer that causes a moderate increase in the burning rate of combustible materials"; "Class 3: An oxidizer that causes a severe increase in the burning rate of combustible materials"; and "Class 4: An oxidizer that can undergo an explosive reaction due to contamination or exposure to thermal or physical shock and that causes a severe increase in the burning rate of combustible materials" [4, pp. 400-18].

-^a Bio-Lab refers to its formulation as BLC-90.
+^a Bio-Lab refers to its TCCA product as BLC-90.
 The name BLC-90 is used to indicate there is 90% available chlorine in the product.
 Its safety data sheet states that the chemical is stable under recommended storage conditions, including tightly closed containers and in a dry and well-ventilated place.

-^b Hypochlorous acid is "an active form of chlorine in water" [74].
-It is an unstable, weak acid existing only in solution [63, p.
+b Hypochlorous acid is "an active form of chlorine in water" [73].
+It is an unstable, weak acid existing only in solution [62, p.
 7].